PhilippaHartley/SKAO-SDC2/README.md

 This module uses the same T-RECS catalogue but produces a continuum field at a higher frequency.

 4. Run `observe.py`
-This module first takes as input the three skymodel outputs and uses them to create an SKA-Mid-observed model of the HI sky.
+This module takes as input the three skymodel outputs and uses them to create an SKA-Mid-observed model of the HI sky.
 The lower frequency continuum cube is used to simulate imperfect continuum subtraction.
 The higher frequency continuum field is used to create HI absorption signatures.
 The module outputs the final HI image cube and a corresponding continuum image cube.

-The `inis` directory contains example initialisation files for each step.
+The `inis` directory contains the initialisation files that are used for each step.
 Each ini file is available in either a 'dev', ldev', 'eval', or 'full' variation, representing the 'development', large development', evalutaion', and 'full Challenge' datasets produced for SDC2.

 At the end of the run, the SKA-Mid-observed HI and continuum image cubes can be found along with the output HI source catalogue in `out/products`.

-### Simulation description
+#### Simulation description

-A detailed description of the simulations is available in Section 3 of the SDC2 paper (link).
+A detailed description of the simulations is available in Section 3 of the SDC2 paper [here](https://arxiv.org/abs/2303.07943).

-## License
+### License